TimArinze/AirBnB_clone/README.md

-The console
+Project Description: The console (AirBnB Project)

-create your data model
+Create your data model
-manage (create, update, destroy, etc) objects via a console / command interpreter store and persist objects to a file (JSON file)
+Manage (create, update, destroy, etc) objects via a console / command interpreter Store and persist objects to a file (JSON file)
 The first piece is to manipulate a powerful storage system.
 This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
 This means: from your console code (the command interpreter itself) and from the front-end and RestAPI you will build later,